TomConlin/Sudiball/README.md

 [Initial OpenSCAD SudiBall Template](Mark_I/sudiball_template.scad/)

 ------------------------------------------------------------------------
+Occasional Updates with newer further down the page
 --2013 Jul

 In the spirit of moving from the theoretical "you can design anything you want"